vulpesdb/vulpesdb.github.io/README.md

 Enhance Your Discord Experience

 ## About
-Vulpes is a Discord bot created to make your experience better.
-It's made with Python and the discord.py library.
-It has many features, including fun commands, mini-games, and more!
-The bot is easy to use and completely free, with no plans for paid options.
-Vulpes is online 98% of the time, only going offline for maintenance or updates.
-As of January 14, 2025, the bot offers over 100 commands.
-The team managing Vulpes is very active, making sure it gets regular updates and that any problems are fixed quickly.
+Vulpes is a Discord bot designed to improve your Discord experience.
+It was created using Python and discord.py.
+The bot comes with lots of fun & helpful commands and the bot is easy to use, totally free, no plans and the bot is online 98% of the time, only going offline for quick updates or fixes.
+As of January 14, 2025, it has over 100 different commands.
+The team behind Vulpes is always working on it, adding new things and fixing problems quickly.
+The best part?
+You can use its commands anywhere on Discord - DMs, groups or even on servers where Vulpes hasn't been added!

 ## Installation and Inviting
 Adding Vulpes to your account or server is really simple and here are the steps: